mf1d3l/Splunk4DFIR/README.md

 ## Sigma Rules support

-you can import sigma rules as savedsearches using the command below
+You can import sigma rules as savedsearches using the command below as an example for importing windows rules.
+Pysigma pipeline config files are also available for other rulesets.

 ```
 sudo docker build -t sigma-cli sigma/